aws-samples/machine-learning-using-k8s/tensorflow-horovod-imagenet.md

 1. Create an [EFS](https://aws.amazon.com/efs/) and mount it to each worker nodes as explained in [efs-on-eks-worker-nodes.md](efs-on-eks-worker-nodes.md).

+### ImageNet Data

+If you work for Amazon, then reach out to the authors of this document to have access to the data.
+Otherwise, follow the instructions below.

 1. Download [ImageNet](http://image-net.org/download-images) dataset to EFS in the `data` directory.
 This would typically be in the directory `/home/ec2-user/efs/data`.
 Use `Download Original Images (for non-commercial research/educational use only)` option.

 1. TensorFlow consumes the ImageNet data in a specific format.
 You can preprocess them by downloading and modifying the script: